anon-dot-com/examples/README.md

 ### Environment Variables

-Copy `.env.example` to a new file called `.env` and fill in each of the environment variables, using the credentials Anon provided you.
+Copy `.env.example` to a new file in this directory called `.env` and fill in each of the environment variables, using the credentials Anon provided you.

 At minimum, the `.env` file should have the following variables: